alicegodden/fishpi/README.md

 If you would like to use FishPi on a reference genome other than Zebrafish (GRCz11), Medaka (oryLat2) or Tilapia (Onil_1.2), please prepare your "teseqs.fasta" file by following the same instructions written below, but by selecting appropriate organism on UCSC browser.
 Also check the piRNA:TE seed rules of your organism, as these can be customised pm the FishPi GUI.
 If you are working with the Zebrafish, Medaka or Tilapia please download all the annotated teseqs.fasta files [here](https://zenodo.org/record/13911872).

 To prepare your teseqs.fasta file:
 1. To generate a fasta file of the TE sequences for your reference genome, first make a .bed file.
-The UCSC table genome browser was used to generate the TE.bed file with these options: clade: Vertebrate, group: Variation and Repeats, genome: Zebrafish, assembly: May 2017 GRCz11, track: RepeatMasker, table: rmsk.
+The UCSC table genome browser [here](https://genome.ucsc.edu/cgi-bin/hgTables) was used to generate the TE.bed file with these options: clade: Vertebrate, group: Variation and Repeats, genome: Zebrafish, assembly: May 2017 GRCz11, track: RepeatMasker, table: rmsk.
 2. To extract DNA sequences from the reference genome based on the co-ordinates supplied in the bed file the following command was used: bedtools getfasta -s -name -fi Danio_rerio.GRCz11.dna.primary_assembly.fa -fo GRCz11.teseqs.use.fasta -bed GRCz11.teannotation.bed

+To prepare your chrom_end.txt file:
+1. Navigate to UCSC table browser [here](https://genome.ucsc.edu/cgi-bin/hgTables) , and select your species and rerference genomes as above.
+2. Under the Group drop down menu select All Tables
+3. Under the Table drop down menu select cytoBandIdeo
+4. Download as a .txt file, need first column to be chromosome names/numbers and second column to be the length of each chromosome.
+See examples in files directory [here](https://github.com/alicegodden/fishpi/blob/main/files/medaka_chrom_end.txt)

 Example output files are based on dre-piRNA-1 5'-TGGTTAGTACTTGGATGGGAGACCGCCTGGG-3', taken from piRBase.